lr7875/android_vendor_samsung_exynos7580-common/README.md

 Legacy blobs belonging to common vendor branch for T670 ONLY, hence RIL and u tablet non useful stuff is unregistered
+Repo is no.longer active as merged with gvwifi blobs for unified blob maintenance